Quantum correlations in molecules: from quantum resourcing to chemical bonding: Numerical results

 By contrast, the single orbital entanglement of the atomic-like orbitals is almost equally distributed.
 This finding is perhaps not surprising as the atomic-like orbitals are almost identical up to translation and a possible phase change.
-Furthermore, the closeness of agreement between the effects of applying either the P- or N-SSR for the single orbital entanglement is a clear indication that there are no favored orbitals among the manifold of $\pi^{(\ast)}$-MOs in terms of occupation numbers.
+Furthermore, the high amount of both P-SSR and N-SSR entanglement is a strong indicator of the prominent superposition in both the even and odd parity sectors.
 In stark contrast to the PM-localized orbitals, the degree of entanglement becomes substantially higher than that of the canonical MOs, reaching $96\%$ of the theoretical maximum of $2\ln 2$.
 To explain this finding, we recall that the atomic-like orbitals are, by construction, a superposition of bonding and anti-bonding PM-localized orbitals.
 Such a rotation between matching $\pi$-$\pi^\ast$-MOs entails a release of the entanglement tucked away within the PM-localized orbitals, and becomes manifest in an entanglement between the atomic-like orbitals .
 As we shall see in Section \ref{subsubsec:orb-orb}, each atomic-like orbitals centered on one carbon atom has a pairwise entanglement with exactly only one other atomic-like orbital, localized around the second carbon center that is contributing to the same chemical bond.